 Distil mobile app security with the Distil SDK requires:

-- A Distil instance (on-premise Distil appliance, on-premise customer appliance, cloud CDN, private cloud) protecting your API endpoints.
+- A Distil instance (on-premise Distil appliance, on-premise customer appliance, cloud CDN, private cloud, or a Connector type integration) protecting your API endpoints.

 - A mobile application that has integrated the Distil SDK.